 - Exercise and other physical activity produces endorphins, which are brain chemicals that act as natural painkillers.

 - Approximately five minutes of aerobic exercise can begin to stimulate anti-anxiety effects.

 - For some people, regular exercise is just as effective as medication to reduce anxiety and depression symptoms, with long-lasting effects.

 Physical activity plays a part in drug rehabilitation settings as well; exercise and drug addiction are both common elements of drug treatment centers.
 The Recovery Village is just one of the many facilities that offers amenities that incorporate physical fitness, ranging from volleyball to basketball to swimming.
-Exercise can help with drug detoxification by eliminating toxins that are present through sweat.
+Exercise can help with drug or alcohol detox by eliminating toxins that are present through sweat.